busy-spin/busy-spin.github.io/docs/_posts/2024-06-01-fix-session-layer-messages.markdown

 # Heartbeat interval determination

-QuickFIXJ implementation of heart beat interval determination, is to specify it in the HeartBtInt(108) tag of the logon request (35=A) send by the initiator.
+In QuickFIXJ initiator will specify the HeartBtInt(108) tag in the logon request (35=A).
-This is as per FIX session layer implementation guide.
-Although its worth noting that the session layer specification allow other methods as well.
+Acceptor which may or may not be QuickFIXJ based implementation, will also send HeartBeatInt(108) in its logon request.
+Acceptor may echo back the value send by the initiator, or send a different value.
+Or it can even reject the logon request.
+Initiator can also reject the logon message send by acceptor if it does not agree with the amend for the HeartBeatInt.

 [QFJ Configuration - Initiator](https://www.quickfixj.org/usermanual/2.3.0/usage/configuration.html#Initiator)